tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@tanaypratap/participants/ttjc@gitarthakashyap/index.md

 description: "expert at figuring out things by googling it,know javaScript and learning react"
 ---

 Hi!
-I am a student let me walk you through my intro, projects and blogs.
+I am a student let me walk you through my intro, blogs and projects.

 ### introduction